Yi Chibang: Later life

-In 1517 King Jungjong was remarried with Lady Moonjung Yun of Papyong, later Queen Munjeong.
-The reason was Queen Janggyeong of Joseon died due to sickness after parturition, in 1515.
+In 1517, King Jungjong was remarried to Lady Moonjung Yun of Papyong, later Queen Munjeong.
+Queen Janggyeong of Joseon had died due to sickness after parturition in 1515.
 Yi Chibang was appointed to Chaekbong Jucheongsa (책봉주청사;冊封奏請使), envoy suggestion for installation of the Queen.
-So he was dispatched to Beijing in Ming dynasty.
+He was dispatched to Beijing in the Ming dynasty.
 The Joseon was volunteer for dependency China's Ming dynasty, so Joseon was King and Queen, Crown prince was appointed unto Ming dynasty.

-In 1524, he was appointed to Byeongma Jeoldosa of Pyeongan-do, this is Army commander of Pyeongan-do province.
-He made a recommendation to the government for expulsion of moved living of horse-riding people in three border areas of the northern region, but he was attacked by Saheonbu and Saganwon, next he was discharged and in lumbers in Ungeumbu.
-That year he was reinstated as Army commander of province Pyeongan-do.
+In 1524, he was appointed Byeongma Jeoldosa of Pyeongan-do, the army commander of Pyeongan-do province.
+He made a recommendation to the government for the expulsion of nomadic horse-riding peoples in three border areas of the northern region, but he was attacked by Saheonbu and Saganwon; he was discharged and in lumbers in Uigeumbu.
+That year he was reinstated as army commander of the province of Pyeongan-do.

-In 1528, on the death of Empress Xiaojiesu of Ming dynasty, he was appointed to Jinhyangsa (진향사;進香使), vice leader of the Government delegation of condolence of the Korean Joseon.
-So he was dispatched to Ming dynasty but on the way he fell sick, and returned to the border area.
-But he was rightly sharply criticized for suddenly returning to border areas.
+In 1528, upon the death of Empress Xiaojiesu of the Ming dynasty, Chibang was appointed Jinhyangsa (진향사;進香使), vice leader of the Government delegation of condolence of the Korean Joseon.
+He was dispatched to the Ming dynasty but on the way he fell sick and returned to the border area.
+He was sharply criticized for suddenly returning to the border area.
 He was expelled and in lumber of Uigeumbu.
 Next, he was exiled in Nampo in South Hwanghae Province.

-Next, he came out into the open due to dysentery and a disease characterized by thirst, and diabetes.
+Yi Chibang emerged from exile due to dysentery and a disease characterized by thirst, possibly diabetes.
 He wanted to quit.
-In 1531, he was appointed to Byeongma Jeoldosa of Chungcheong Province, but he was not incoming because of his illness.
+In 1531, he was appointed Byeongma Jeoldosa of Chungcheong Province, but he was not incoming because of his illness.

-After death

-His grave was at Eonju town, Gwangju in Gyeonggi Province so later, in the 20th century his grave's land was incorporated into a Seongnam, his grave's modern address is Daejang-dong, Bundang District, Seongnam.
+Yi Chibang died in 1537.
+He was buried at Eonju town, Gwangju, in Gyeonggi Province.
+In the 20th century his gravesite was incorporated into the city of Seongnam, and is currently located in Daejang-dong, Bundang District, Seongnam.